secureum/Secureum-Book/src/README.md

 ## Mission

-Secureum's mission is scaling security on the Ethereum ecosystem by acting on Ethereum's" _Layer zero_": the community, by providing education on smart contract security and best practices.
+Secureum's mission is scaling security on the Ethereum ecosystem by acting on Ethereum's "_Layer zero_": the community, by providing education on smart contract security and best practices.